opf/openproject-proto_plugin/README.md

 Each section will list the relevant files you may want to look at and explain the features.
 Beyond that there are also code comments in the respective files which provide further details.

-### Plugin Path in the OpenProject core App
+### Frontend linking
+This proto plugin contains an Angular frontend part.
+The way the Angular CLI works, it needs to build the project from a common root folder.
+That is located at `$OPENPROJECT_ROOT/frontend`.

+To make your plugin's frontend available to the OpenProject core, it is being symlinked into `$OPENPROJECT_CORE/frontend/src/app/features/plugins/linked/your-plugin-name`.
+This is being done by the `bin/setup_dev` script, which needs to run whenever you add or remove a plugin from your Gemfile.

+Working with this symlinked frontend is a bit tricky.
+What we recommend is that you develop your Ruby backend in the plugin folder, while you develop the Angular frontend in the OpenProject core.
+This way, you will get all benefits from the CLI and language services such as auto-completion, angular generations, correct paths being looked up by Typescript, etc.

 JS files in `/frontend` import other modules in the core app with the `core-app/` prefix which is an alias pointing to `<core-app-root>/frontend/src/app` defined in the `tsconfig.base.json` file, be careful to update import path when configurations change.
+You will get error outputs from your angular CLI however.

 ### Rails generators